OCA/hr/hr_loan_management/README.rst

 ======================

 1. Mechanism for set to draft or manage loan revision will be handled on other module
-2. No additional mechanism to reverse interest accrue income into income.
-Use existing accounting features to reverse it.
-3. No support for multi-currency
+2. No support for multi-currency
-4. No direct integration to payslip.
+3. No direct integration to payslip.
 Loan repayment has to be done via accounting reconciliation.

 Bug Tracker
 ===========